littlelanguages/ll/README.md

 and implementation of programming languages, and to have fun doing it.

 Specifically this project has the scripts needed to execute the output from my efforts.
-The scripts are written in Deno and bash and are intended to be run on Linux or Mac.
+The scripts are written in [Deno](https://deno.land) and are intended to be run on Linux or Mac.

 The projects that are included in this repository are: